-These tips are part of Effició’s Invest In series.
-In this blog series, we share the resources, tools, advice, and infrastructure changes necessary to align your business.
+This article is part of Effició’s blueprint series.
+In this blog series, we share the resources, tools, advice, and infrastructure changes you need to get to the CORE of your business.
 As an executive, founder, or entrepreneur, you need to invest in your organization and yourself in order to have an aligned business for years to come.

 Find people who align with your values and vision

-In our Executive Strategy Group, we discuss the importance of aligning your business to your values and to have a defined vision of where you want your business to go.
+In our education program, we discuss the importance of aligning your business to your values and to have a defined vision of where you want your business to go.
 But you’re not going to achieve that vision or uphold those values on your own.
 Every person you collaborate with or hire needs to adhere to similar values and be a fit for your vision too.

 To find people with similar values and those who can help you work towards your vision, make sure you have those values and vision nearby when talking to potential business partners and collaborators.
 Before working with someone, review your values and vision and ask yourself if that person will help you build an aligned business.